The Other View: Smarter Finance, Not Financial Education

 Smart Financial Tools must first understand the consumer, anticipating needs as they come along.
 The tool will need to become a trusted assistant rather than the sales relationship with existing banks.

 Secondly, Smart Financial Tools must embody the wealth of best practices and knowledge for personal finance.
-Rather than educate the consumer on, the Tool should abstract away the complexity to simple decisions for the consumer.
+Rather than educate the consumer, the Tool should abstract away the complexity to simple decisions for the consumer.

 Smart Financial Tools must automate routine financial chores.
 The consumer should not need to manually perform rote tasks.